 The reefs themselves are made up of corals, which are tiny polyps that join together to form massive colourful and intricately shaped colonies.
 There are more than 400 different species of corals.

 These coral reefs are home to a diverse and abundant range of animals and plants.
 There are more than 1,500 species of reef fish, from ‘nemos’ and butterfly fish to wrasse, damsel, angelfish and cod, as well as friendly reef sharks and rays.
-Six varieties of turtle can be found on the Great Barrier Reef, as well as resident and visiting marine mammals including dolphins, dugongs and whales.
+You’ll find six varieties of turtle on the Great Barrier Reef, and resident and visiting marine mammals like dolphins, dugongs and whales.

-The outer Great Barrier Reef is truly an underwater paradise, with beautifully warm and clear waters to explore by snorkelling near the surface, or diving deeper to see more incredible species.
+The outer reef is truly an underwater paradise, with beautifully warm and clear waters to explore by snorkelling near the surface, or diving deeper to see more incredible species.
 You could be diving among coral gardens, over columns and pinnacles, or along reef walls – the reef environments from ribbons to fringes and platforms are so diverse.